mizterp/PHP-Web-Article-Extractor/README.md

 ## Features

-* Remove the clutter and extract clean article text and headline from a page quickly
+* Extract clean article and headline text from a page quickly
 * Identifies the language of the extracted article
 * Identifies keywords of the extracted article
-* Designed to easily integrate into pipeline or microservice architectured projects
+* Designed to easily integrate into pipeline or microservice project architectures

 ## Usage
 There are two ways to use Web Article Extractor, the first way is to use the provided docker file (See 'Installation'), this will create you an instance that you can start using straight away and is ideal for pipeline architectures, the second way is to integrate the PHP library directly into your project.